wp-plugins/football-pool/readme.txt

 = 2.2.0 =
 * Important: styling of the widgets has changed.
 They contained styles that could conflict with the styling of other widgets.
+* Some minor changes in the security model: WordPress editors can now also manage the plugin and there is a new role "Football Pool Admin" with only rights to the plugin's admin screens.
 * New feature: user defined rankings (ranking for a selected group of matches and/or questions).
 * New feature: plugin option to always show predictions of other players.
 Regardless of the fact if matches are editable for your contenders.
 * New shortcode to support the user defined rankings.